smahanam/FileSharing/README.md

 ## 4) Notes

 **i) Why should ghis2s’s run_s2s_fcast.py be executed every month?**
 Each month requires customized LIS input/configuration files, job script arguments, and month-specific symbolic links, all of which must be placed under scratch/YYYYMM.
-Therefore, the script, **run_s2s_fcast.py**, must be executed monthly to install and configure the Cylc {WORKFLOW} accordingly.
+Therefore, the script, **run_s2s_fcast.py**, must be executed monthly to install and configure the Cylc {WORKFLOW_NAME} accordingly.

 **ii) Can the same flow.cylc file be reused each month?**
 No. As stated above, monthly differences in input files and configurations require that **run_s2s_fcast.py** be executed each time.
 The **ghis2s** package programmatically generates the 800+ line flow.cylc file to minimize human error and improve efficiency.